ni/nimble/packages/nimble-components/src/radio-button/radio-button.spec.md

 -   _User interaction: Do the FAST component's behaviors match the visual design spec?
 When they differ, which approach is preferable and why?_
     -   No additional requirements
 -   _Styling: Does FAST provide APIs to achieve the styling in the visual design spec?_
-    - We believe all styles are possible to achieve but the double-outline in the focus tate might pose some issues, will revisit spec later if we are unable to implement.
+    - We believe all styles are possible to achieve but the double-outline in the focus state might pose some issues, will revisit spec later if we are unable to implement.
 -   _Testing: Is FAST's coverage sufficient?
 Should we write any tests beyond Chromatic visual tests?_
     -   No additional requirements, their tests have good coverage and our component is not adding any custom functionality that requires additional testing
 -   _Documentation: Any requirements besides standard Storybook docs and updating the Example Client App demo?_